HefnySco/andruav_ap_wiki/source/de-software-installation.rst

 Different versions of software can be found `here <https://cloud.ardupilot.org/downloads/>`_

 If you will connect a camera you need the "Video" package.
-If you are running 64 bit Bullseye - download this version, otherwise use the latest legacy version.
+If you are running 64 bit Bullseye - download `this version <https://downloads.raspberrypi.org/raspios_lite_arm64/images/raspios_lite_arm64-2023-02-22/2023-02-21-raspios-bullseye-arm64-lite.img.xz>`_ , otherwise use the latest `legacy version <https://downloads.raspberrypi.org/raspios_oldstable_lite_armhf/images/raspios_oldstable_lite_armhf-2023-02-22/2023-02-21-raspios-buster-armhf-lite.img.xz>`_.

 |
 .. youtube:: cvQgMcnM7NA